SanjeewaP/Loomee-Landing/README.md

 ---

 © 2026 Loomée.
-Built as a BSc final year project.
+Built as an SDGP project for group CS-123.